apify/apify-microsoft-power-automate-integration/intro.md

 # Apify Connector

 The Apify connector enables you to automate web scraping and data extraction workflows directly in your flows.
-With this connector, you can run Actors and Tasks, retrieve scraped data from Datasets and Key-Value Stores, and create webhooks to trigger workflows when scraping jobs finish.
+With this connector, you can run *Actors* and *tasks*, retrieve scraped data from *datasets* and *key-value stores*, and create *webhooks* to trigger workflows when scraping jobs finish.

 ## Prerequisites

 - An Apify account - Sign up for free at [apify.com](https://apify.com)
-- OAuth 2.0 authentication - The connector uses OAuth 2.0 for secure authentication
+- Sign in with Apify authentication [OAuth 2.0] - The connector uses Sign in with Apify for secure authentication

 ## How to get credentials

-The connector is pre-configured with OAuth 2.0 settings.
+The connector is pre-configured with Sign in with Apify settings, including a shared client ID and client secret that all users can use.
 When you create a connection, you will be redirected to the Apify Console to authorize the connection.
 No additional credential setup is required on your part.

 The connector requires the following OAuth scopes:
 - `profile` - Access to your user profile